ActiveState/wiki-test/README.md

     0. This License applies to any program or other work which contains a notice placed by the copyright holder saying it may be distributed under the terms of this General Public License.
-The "Program", below, refers to any such program or work, and a "work based on the Program" means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
-(Hereinafter, translation is included without limitation in the term "modification".)
-Each licensee is addressed as "you".
+The \"Program\", below, refers to any such program or work, and a \"work based on the Program\" means either the Program or any derivative work under copyright law: that is to say, a work containing the Program or a portion of it, either verbatim or with modifications and/or translated into another language.
+(Hereinafter, translation is included without limitation in the term \"modification\".)
+Each licensee is addressed as
+    \"you\".

     Activities other than copying, distribution and modification are not covered by this License; they are outside its scope.
 The act of running the Program is